NO-BAKE 15 MINUTE THIN MINTS — Make your own Thin Mint cookies at home in just 15 minutes with a few simple shortcuts!

 - Rest a chocolate wafer on the tines of a fork and lower into the melted chocolate until completely coated.

 - Tap fork on the side of the bowl to allow excess chocolate to drip back into the bowl.
-Set on wax paper to cool.
+Place cookies on a parchment lined baking sheet.

 - Repeat with remaining chocolate wafers.
-Leave at room temperature until set.
+Refrigerate until set.

 Use candy flavoring oils (rather than extracts).
 Extracts may cause your chocolate to seize.